alextanhongpin/ideas/README.md

 - what technology stack to use (no debate here, but it's good to be clear on this - use the right tool)
 - simple mvp and test cases
 - what data needs to be analysed

+## Planning Large Terraform Projects

+- how to setup workflow for different environment (production, staging, etc)
+- how to test the setup?
+- how to manage chain workflows (creation of one resource requires details from another resources) without coupling them

+## Versioning Application

+How to measure performance changes when versioning application?
+Every release (new features) will definitely slow down the application.
+How to detect the threshold that is allowed?
+Possibly through prometheus, find a way to inject the version of the application, then plot the graph through grafana.

+## Traffic Shifting

+It is possible to do traffic-shifting - but can we shard (duplicate) the calls to a staging environment instead to debug/test performance/check errors?
+When doing so, it is important to isolate side-effects (writes to db, sending out emails, triggering webhook etc).
+Find out how.